SkynetLabs/skynet-webportal/setup-scripts/README.md

 - run `yarn build` to build the client package

 Client package will be outputted to `/public` and nginx configuration will pick it up automatically.

+## Health Check Scripts.

+There are 2 optional health check scripts that can be setup using `setup-health-check-scripts.sh`.
+That command will install the necesary Python dependencies and setup 2 cronjobs for each script: one for a downloading `siad` and for an uploading `siad` service.

+To use the scripts you must setup a Discord bot and provide a bot token.
+The bot scripts take in 1 or more arguments, the first always being the path to an `.env` file.

+`funds-checker` checks that the wallet balance and allowance settings are sufficient for portal usage.

+`log-checker` checks if there are any critical warnings in the journal for the running services.